KAN-Therm: A Lightweight Battery Thermal Model Using Kolmogorov-Arnold Network: Performance Tests And Comparison

-We consider three baseline neural network models for comparison with the proposed KAN-Therm model, while considering three performance criteria: prediction accuracy, model complexity or parameter counts, and prediction time.
-We thoroughly explored the hyperparameter space for each baseline method using extensive grid search and compared their best performance with our proposed KAN-Therm model.
-Furthermore, we use ReLU activation function along with the Adam optimization technique in all the baseline models to mitigate the risks of vanishing gradients for faster and accurate training \cite{tan2019vanishing}.
+We compare the proposed KAN-therm model with baseline three neural network models and a {tree-based ensemble model} across five performance criteria: number of parameters, estimation time, training RMSE, validation RMSE, and testing RMSE.
+We thoroughly explored the hyperparameter space for each baseline method via extensive grid search and compared the best-performing configurations with our proposed KAN-therm model.
+Furthermore, we used the ReLU activation function and the Adam optimization method in all {neural network} models to mitigate the risk of vanishing gradients, allowing faster training convergence \cite{tan2019vanishing}.

-\textbf{MLP} is a type of feedforward neural network consisting of fully-connected layers \cite{shao2025soh}.
-Our baseline MLP is chosen as $[\![4,10,10,1 ]\!]$ i.e., there are $4$ neurons in the input layer, $10$ neurons in each of the two hidden layers, and a single output neuron.
+\textbf{MLP} is a type of feedforward neural network consisting fully-connected layers \cite{shao2025soh}.
+Our baseline MLP is chosen as $[\![4,16,16,1 ]\!]$ i.e., there are $4$ neurons in the input layer, $16$ neurons in each of the two hidden layers, and a single output neuron.

 \textbf{RNN} is tailored for sequential data processing that contains neural networks with recurrent units, a form of memory that is updated at each time step based on the current input and the hidden state from the previous step \cite{zhang2024benchmarking}.
-In this study, we consider an RNN network of $[\![4,15,25,5,1]\!]$, representing a recurrent layer with $15$ memory units and two fully connected hidden layers with $25$ and $5$ neurons, respectively.
-Furthermore, we choose a lookback window of $20$ data points for the RNN model through the hyperparameter search.
+In this study, we consider the baseline RNN model with $[\![4, 8,1]\!]$ structure, representing a recurrent layer with $8$ memory units and a fully connected output layer.
+This model is trained using a lookback window of $15$ data points for $62$ epochs using a batch size of $2048$ and a learning rate of $0.0005$.